-Among the 5 weekly assignments, certain ones will be designated as “targeted” and be submitted weekly for feedback from teachers.
+Among the 5 weekly assignments, certain ones will be designated as “targeted” and will be submitted weekly by students for teacher feedback.

 Activities will allow students to work at their ability level, and may also include certain advanced options for those students who are academically motivated.

 No lessons will be conducted via interactive video conferencing.
-Platforms including Zoom, Google Hangouts Meet, and others have security and safety flaws that create an unacceptable risk, especially for our youngest learners.
-In some cases, teachers (and principals!) will be providing videos to help keep our community connected.
+Platforms including Zoom, Google Hangouts Meet, and others have security and safety issues that create unacceptable risk, especially for our youngest learners.
+Some of our teachers (and principals!) will be providing videos to help keep our school-community connected.

-Teachers at each school will utilize one of three technology learning platforms based on prior use with student and/or developmental complexity: 1.
+Teachers at each school will utilize one of three technology learning platforms based on prior use with students and/or their developmental complexity: 1.
 Class Dojo, 2.
 Bloomz, and 3.
 Google Classroom.